-The BMW Concept Active Tourer is a preview of BMW’s upcoming compact luxury car which should arrive in the near-future.
+The BMW Concept Active Tourer was a preview of BMW’s compact luxury car.
 The Concept Active Tourer marks a radical, and some might say, sad day for BMW.
 When it goes on sale it will be BMW’s first front-wheel drive model.
 BMW have always had the unique selling point of only offering rear-drivers – from the 1-Series to the 7-Series and everything in-between.
 Of course there were the xDrive equipped AWD models.
 But never, ever FWD alone.
 All that’s about to change.

 Despite not being the most fun of layouts FWD does make sense for packaging reasons – especially important in a small car.
 And that’s obviously why they’ve done it.
 Powering the BMW Concept Active Tourer is a plug-in rechargeable hybrid drivetrain which consists of a 1.5 litre turbocharged three-cylinder engine, and a lithium-ion battery powering an electric motor.
 Combined, the hybrid system provides a healthy 190 horsepower.
 Although for less performance but increased efficiency the car can run on electric power alone for up to 18 miles (30 km).